Eddy-Yeung/Eddy-Yeung.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in Political Science at Emory University.

-My primary interests are authoritarian public opinion and comparative political economy, with a secondary interest in international political economy.
+My primary research interest lies in authoritarian public opinion, focusing on how citizens in nondemocracies form their opinion on the political system.
+I also study comparative and international political economy, with a specific focus on immigration, international trade, and redistribution preferences.

 I hold an M.Phil. in Economic Research from the University of Cambridge, where I was Hughes Hall Scholar and Hong Kong Scholar.
 I also hold a B.Econ. in Economics and Political Science from the University of Hong Kong, where I was John Swire Scholar and Undergraduate Research Fellow.

 My recent research is forthcoming in <i>European Union Politics</i>.